Discrete automorphism groups of convex cones of finite type: Convex Cones and Kernels

 Following Straszewicz's theorem \cite{rock}, Thm.\ 18.6, the exposed points of $K$ are dense in the set of extreme points of $K$.
-Since $\Lambda $ is discrete, this implies that every extreme point of $K$ is an exposed point of $K$.
+But $\Lambda $ is discrete and so every extreme point of $K$ must be an exposed point of $K$.
 It now follows from \cite{rock}, Thm.\ 18.6, that $K\subset [\Lambda ]+\bar C$.
 The last assertion is a consequence of \cite{rock}, Thm.
 18.5. \end{proof}